dpneumo/simplestate/README.md

 end
 ```

-Please note that the State instance method, previous_state_class, has been removed in this release.
+Please note that the State instance method, __#previous_state_class__, has been removed in this release.

 #### version 0.3.0 addition
 The 0.3.0 version contained a serious code smell: A state was expected to know about the history of state transitions.
 However, a state should know only the states to which it may transition and it's holder to support triggering those transitions.
 Knowlege of the transition history belongs with the state holder, if it is tracked at all.

 #### usage example
 The button module (test/dummys/button.rb) provides an example of the usage of Simplestate.
 Tests of this are provided in simplestate_test.rb.

+## Alternatives

+If a DSL is desired, complex state functionality is required, events may arrive asynchronously from multiple sources, or state machine functionality must be provided via inclusion of a module rather than via inheritance then Simplestate is probably not appropriate.
+Consider looking at the [Statemachine](https://github.com/pluginaweek/state_machine), [AASM](https://github.com/aasm/aasm) or [Workflow](https://github.com/geekq/workflow) gems.
+[The Ruby Toolbox](https://www.ruby-toolbox.com/categories/state_machines.html) provides links to several other statemachine implementations.

 ## Development